-- Use industry-accepted best practices to maintain and verify the integrity of code while it is being executed by the device.
+- Use industry-accepted best practices.
+These maintain and verify the integrity of code while it's executed by the device.

-- Design should ensure that the medical device can detect and respond to cybersecurity risks.
-This includes the need for cybersecurity updates and patches as well as emergency workarounds.
+- Design the medical device to detect and respond to cybersecurity risks.
+This includes cybersecurity updates and patches.
+It also includes emergency workarounds.

-- Implement medical device features that protect critical functionality and data, even when the device’s cybersecurity has been compromised.
+- Implement medical device features that protect critical functionality and data.
+Even when the device’s cybersecurity is compromised.

-As establishing an effective cybersecurity process can be difficult, the FDA has also published a medical device cybersecurity fact sheet to help answer some frequently asked questions.
+Establishing an effective cybersecurity process can be difficult.
+Consult the FDA's medical device cybersecurity fact sheet, too.Back to top

-Complying with FDA cybersecurity guidelines is only one aspect of secure medical device development.
-While there are several practices that support cybersecurity, the most relevant to medical device software development includes the following:
+Complying with guidelines is only one aspect of secure medical device development.
+There are several practices that support cybersecurity.
+The following is the most relevant for medical device cybersecurity.

-Under the new FDA cybersecurity guidelines, a medical device will be classified as either:
+Under the new guidelines, a medical device will be classified as either:

-- Tier 1,which includes connected devices that could greatly impact patient care if they were compromised by a cyberattack.
+- Tier 1: Connected devices that could greatly impact patient care if they were compromised by a cyberattack.

-- Tier 2, which includes all other devices that cannot be classified as Tier 1.
+- Tier 2: All other devices that cannot be classified as Tier 1.

-- Conduct thorough risk assessments to identify vulnerabilities in the code, and understand the potential impact that each could have.
+- Conduct thorough risk assessments to identify vulnerabilities in the code.

 - Address security vulnerabilities.